My blog posts:

 - My posts on the industrial design blog Core77, which ran weekly for almost three years, focusing on organizing-related products.

-- My own blog, which got neglected while writing for Unclutterer and Core77, but which will now be getting frequent updates with my latest discoveries regarding organizing books, products, techniques, etc.
+- My own blog, which got neglected while writing for Unclutterer and Core77 (and then again during times of political turmoil and COVID-19) but which may now be getting frequent updates with my latest discoveries regarding organizing books, products, techniques, etc.

 Some of my favorite organizing books: